JaleelADA/JaleelADA/README.md

 # Jaleel Drones
 ## Hi there 👋

-Rising Sophomore pursuing a Bachelor of Arts in Computer Science @ The University of Michigan.
+I am a Rising Sophomore pursuing a Bachelor of Arts in Computer Science @ The University of Michigan.
 I am a previous Data Science Intern with UChicago DSI.
 Currently, I am an incoming SWE fellow with Headstarter AI, where I will be working on completing 5 AI projects in the next 5 weeks.

 I am highly interested in gaining more experience in the SWE field! 🕺🏽